 Pressing the "Emergency Stop" button does not disconnect power to the controller.
 The 120 VAC/240 VAC power is still active within the controller.
-Do not perform maintenance on the controller without disconnecting or switching off power externally and following the required Lockout or Tagout procedures.
+Do not perform maintenance on the controller without disconnecting or switching of power externally and following the required Lockout or Tagout procedures.

-If it is necessary to re-enter the area while a hazardous atmosphere is suspected, the proper Personal Protective Equipment (PPE) must be worn.
-See Section 1.8 of this manual for the proper PPE.
+If it is necessary to reenter the area while a hazardous atmosphere is suspected, the proper Personal Protective Equipment (PPE) must be worn.
+See Section 1.9 of this manual for the proper PPE.

-8.2 Operation of the GASGUARD AP10 Distribution System Controller
+8.2 Using the Controller